-We expect the total funding for Cycle-7 to be ~\$2 million.
-Funding to support creation of enhanced data products that was provided to Legacy teams during the cryogenic mission is no longer available.
-The Exploration Science programs that are executing in Cycle-7 were fully funded in Cycle-6.
+We expect the total funding for Cycle-8 to be \sim \$6 million.
+Funding to support the creation of enhanced data products that was provided to Legacy teams during the cryogenic mission is no longer available.

 Funding awards will continue to be determined through formulaic means.
 For purposes of determining funding levels, the sum of the efforts by U.S.-based Co-Investigators on a proposal led by a foreign Principal Investigator cannot exceed 50%.